stanleybak/quickzonoreach/README.md

 Three examples are also provided:

-* `code/example_plot.py`: Produce `quickzonoreach.png` (the plot at the top of the readme) which matches Hylaa's output, `hylaa.png`, that can be produced by `hylaa_check.py` (you'll need Hylaa installed from https://github.com/stanleybak/hylaa).
+* `code/example_plot.py`: Produce `quickzonoreach.png` (the plot at the top of the `README`) which matches Hylaa's output, `hylaa.png`, that can be produced by `hylaa_check.py` (you'll need Hylaa installed from https://github.com/stanleybak/hylaa).
-* `code/example_compare.py`: Compares accuracy using quick (Euler approximation) method vs computing full matrix exponential.
-Quick is fairly accurate when the time step is small.
+* `code/example_compare.py`: Compares accuracy using `quick=True` (Euler approximation) method vs computing full matrix exponential.
+The `quick=True` mode is fairly accurate when the time step is small.
 This plot is provided below.
 * `code/example_profile.py`: Measures runtime for various step sizes and dimensions to produce the tables shown below.

 ## Quick Matrix Exponential Mode ##

 The `quick=True` paramter to `get_zonotope_reachset` can be used to approximate the matrix exponential by the first two terms of the series definition (`e^{At} = I + At`), rather than computing it with a library call to `expm`.
 This is slightly faster, and may be accurate enough especially when the time step is small.
-A plot showing the difference at the final time step (at time pi) for the noisy harmonic oscillator system is below:
+A plot showing the difference at the final time step (at time `pi`) for the noisy harmonic oscillator system is below:

 <p align="center"> <img src="code/compare.png" alt="comparison" width=400/> </p>